 Julia King is the Research Administrator for OBNS and is responsible for project management and general OBNS team nagging.
 She received her Masters of Information from the University of Toronto in 2016 and her MA in Medieval Studies from University College London in 2012.
 She also works as the Assistant Librarian at the Robertson Davies Library at Massey College, and as the Program Co-ordinator for Book History and Print Culture.
 Her research interests include rare book librarianship, propaganda in the Wars of the Roses, and genealogical manuscripts.
 You can find her on Twitter @julialilinoe.

 Jessica Lockhart is a Research Assistant for OBNS.
-Jessica is a PhD candidate at the University of Toronto’s Centre for Medieval Studies; her project investigates the place of everyday wonder in riddles and dream visions across high and late medieval Britain.
-At OBNS Jessica is responsible for editing and use cases in manuscript pedagogy and the Viscoll Canterbury Tales digital collation project.
+Jessica is a recent graduate of the University of Toronto’s Centre for Medieval Studies PhD program; her project investigates the place of everyday wonder in riddles and dream visions across high and late medieval Britain.
+At OBNS Jessica is responsible for editing and use cases in manuscript pedagogy and the VisColl Canterbury Tales digital collation project.
 Find her on Twitter @lockhartjj.

 Laura Mitchell is the Project Manager for the Digital Tools for Manuscript Study project and is responsible for coordinating the CMS side of the project.
 She has a PhD from the Centre for Medieval Studies, University of Toronto.
 She occasionally contributes to and manages the social media for The Recipes Project, an international group of scholars interested in the history of recipes.
 She also maintains an online catalogue of 15th-century English manuscripts containing magic at Late Medieval English Magic.
 She tweets for the lab @oldbooksnewsci and for the Digital Tools project @digitaltoolsmss.